owlright/simnet/README.md

 ## Notice

-- No packet loss
+- ~~No packet loss~~
-- No handling of package disorder
+- ~~No handling of package disorder~~
-- Socket only supports Simplex Communication
+- ~~Socket only supports Simplex Communication~~

-## Why not use INET?
+## Why not use NS3/INET?

-If we just need to test the congestion control algorithms, most INET codes are useless to us.
+Too complicated for testing congestion control algorithms.
+As a simulation, the code doesn't need to be implemented exactly like that in the linux kernel, and a faithful representation of the network layers is also unnecessary.

-For example, We don't need ip or mac addresses.
-Things should be kept as simple as possible as simulations.
+We don't even need ip or mac addresses.
+Things should be kept as simple as possible.

 ## Roadmap